koii-network/docs/quickstart/crawler/adapter.md

 ### Modules

-We are making use of a database model, Puppeteer for web scraping, Cheerio for DOM parsing, crypto for potential cryptography tasks, and web3.storage for decentralized storage.
+We are making use of a database model, Puppeteer for web scraping, Cheerio for DOM parsing, crypto for potential cryptography tasks, and Spheron for decentralized storage.

 ### Session Management